JessicaPlassmann/InterShear/README.md

 ## Note to Reviewers

->This repository contains the code associated with our submission to **Optics Express** (Manuscript ID: 572513, Title: *Simulation of Speckle Interferometric Results for Enhanced Measurement and Automated Defect Detection*).
+>This repository has been created in connection with our submission to **Optics Express** (Manuscript ID: 572513, Title: *Simulation of Speckle Interferometric Results for Enhanced Measurement and Automated Defect Detection*).
 >
->The repository will be made fully public upon acceptance of the paper to support reproducibility and open science.
+>Currently, the repository is public but does not yet contain the code or related materials.
+These will be added and made fully available upon acceptance of the paper to ensure reproducibility and support open science.
->If you would like to review the code prior to acceptance, please do not hesitate to contact me using the details provided in the manuscript.
+>
->I am happy to provide early access to reviewers upon request.
+>If you wish to review the code or materials prior to acceptance, please feel free to contact me using the details provided in the manuscript.
+I am happy to provide early access upon request.
 >
->Thank you for your consideration.
+>Thank you very much for your consideration.
 ---

 ## Features